paulrougieux/TiMBA/documentation/DOCUMENTATION.md

 Tariffs are derived from WTO Integrated Database (IDB) notifications as average of ad valorem duties for the last current year available of the respective reporter country and product on HS-code level 4 – 6.
 Freight cost are calculated as freight factor times export unit value.
-Freight factors are taken from the Forest Sector Model GFPM [@Buongiorno:2003], GFPM-base2021 (https://onedrive.live.com/?authkey=%21AEF7RY7oAPlrDPk&id=93BC28B749A1DFB6%2117056&cid=93BC28B749A1DFB6)
+Freight factors are taken from the Forest Sector Model GFPM [@Buongiorno:2003] (see Table A1), GFPM-base2021 (https://onedrive.live.com/?authkey=%21AEF7RY7oAPlrDPk&id=93BC28B749A1DFB6%2117056&cid=93BC28B749A1DFB6)

-[comment]: <> (FS: add table for freight factors?)

 Data on national Forest Area and Growing Stock on Total Forest Area (in the following Forest Stock) are taken from the FAO Forest Resources Assessment 2020.
 In case that data on Forest Stock had not been reported in 2020, data were complemented